Baja California Railroad: Tijuana Station

 Tijuana Station is located immediately to the south of the US San Ysidro Port of Entry.
 The station is now in a 1000 m2 three-story building that contains new administrative offices, an operations and logistics control center, offices for ADMICARGA (the railroad's operator), customs control, a customs agency (broker), the Mexican Secretariat of Agriculture and Rural Development, and the State Committee of Vegetable Sanitation (CESV).
 There is also space for sixty-eight 60 ft cars.
 The original railway station, built in the late 1920s, will become a railway museum.

 García Station

 García Station is farther east, near La Mesa of Tijuana municipality.
 It has a 470 m2 two-story building with a reception area and offices for customer service, administration, and logistics.
 Also, after renovations, the storage capacity was increased to 3400 m2, of which 435 m2 is for cold storage.

+Tijuana-Tecate Tourist Train

+In addition to freight trains, the Baja California Railroad's track is also used by the Tijuana-Tecate Tourist Train (Tren Turístico Tijuana-Tecate).
+This service consists of a round trip from García Station to Tecate.
+Rolling stock consists of vintage Gallery Cars (described by The San Diego Union-Tribune as a "60-year old double decker train") hauled by one of the BJRR's locomotives.

+The tourist train has been active since at least 2009.
+The train's operations were suspended from 2020 to 2023, due to the COVID-19 pandemic.

+However, in December 2023, Marina del Pilar Ávila Olmeda, the Governor of Baja California, announced that the tourist train would return on January 27, 2024.
+As promised, the train would run again on January 27 that year, and another run, with a Valentine's Day theme, is scheduled to happen on February 17.